 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of legislation at the date of publication.27 April 2016 Back to results
+They are based on our understanding of legislation at the date of publication.01 June 2018 Back to results

-There’s no limit on how much a person can pay into a registered pension scheme – but there are tax thresholds:
+There’s no limit on how much can be paid into UK registered pension schemes for an individual – but there are tax thresholds:

 - tax relief – there’s a limit on the amount of personal contributions someone can make that can benefit from tax relief.

 - annual allowance – if total personal, third party and employer contributions exceed the annual allowance, tapered annual allowance or money purchase annual allowance (MPAA) for a tax year this may attract an annual allowance tax charge.